 - Stir in the sugar as the pan boils.
 Cook for another 1 full minute at boiling.

 - Remove from heat, skim off the foam, and pour into clean jelly glasses or other clean glass containers (like small pickle or salsa jars).

 - Seal the jelly or canning jars with 2-piece metal tops or let any other types of jars cool and cap them.
-Sealed jelly jars can be processed in a hot water bath for 5 minutes, but mine always "POP" and seal without the extra step.
-Sealed jars can sit on a shelf, other jars must be refrigerated.
+Sealed jelly jars can be processed in a hot water bath for 5 minutes, but mine always "pop" and seal without the extra step.
+Sealed jars can sit on a shelf, but other jars must be refrigerated.